 The best market in Cuba is black

 About 90% of the Cuban economy is unofficial.
-Although official channels have a very limited offer on the shelves, the black market provides almost everything.
+Although official channels have a very limited offer on their shelves, the black market provides almost everything.
 This leads to an interesting error of judgment most tourists make.
 We think when we hear that the average salary is about 15 $ and something costs 10 $ that the average Cuban will have to work 20 days to buy it.
-Sounds logical doesn’t it?
+Sounds logical, doesn’t it?

 Well, thanks to the black market (la bolsa negra), things do not add up that way.